wwliao/hprc_release2_graph_variant_benchmarking/README.md

 # Graph Variant Benchmarking for the HPRC Release 2

-This repository contains Nextflow workflows for graph variant benchmarking across 230 of 231 individuals from the Human Pangenome Reference Consortium (HPRC) Release 2.
-HG00272 was excluded due to a likely large-scale misassembly on chromosome X and was therefore not included in the HPRC Release 2 pangenome graph.
+This repository contains Nextflow workflows for graph variant benchmarking across 230 of 231 individuals from the Human Pangenome Reference Consortium Release 2 (HPRC R2).
+HG00272 was excluded due to a likely large-scale misassembly on chromosome X and was therefore not included in the HPRC R2 pangenome graph.

 The workflows in this repository support:

 - Construction of merged callsets using multiple variant callers
 - Derivation of per-sample joint ground truth VCFs
-- Benchmarking variants derived from the pangenome graph (*graph variants*)
+- Benchmarking variants derived from the pangenome graph (**graph variants**)

 ## Data Source